Your cookie preferences

 • You have an internet outage

-If you suspect you have an internet outage at your home, you can find out what to do with our guide.
+If you suspect you have an internet outage at home, you can find out what to do with our broadband outages guide.
 If your speeds are just feeling sluggish, read on to learn why.

 Internet speeds can drop if your local internet connection is congested.
-In the same way that traffic congestion makes your daily commute slower during peak times, broadband speeds can drop noticeably when there are lots of other users active on your local network.
+In the same way, traffic congestion makes your daily commute slower during peak times, broadband speeds can drop noticeably when many other users are active on your local network.

 This is usually the case between 8-10pm, when people at home have settled down and start streaming, scrolling or gaming.
-But with more people working from home during the day now, usage can be a lot more spread throughout the day depending on where you live.
+But with more people working from home during the day now, it is often spread throughout the day depending on where you live.

 Slow broadband packages can mean slow download speed

-There are plenty of cheap broadband deals available for a low monthly price, often under £20 per month.
-They often tend to be some of the slowest deals available, but nowadays some of the slowest speeds are still plenty for many households.
+Plenty of cheap broadband deals are available for a low monthly price, often under £20 per month.
+They often tend to be some of the slowest deals available, but nowadays, some of the slowest speeds are still plenty for many households.

-So if you switched to a cheap copper broadband deal a few years ago, you will likely be able to get a much faster connection for a lower monthly price if you compare now.
+So, if you switched to a cheap copper broadband deal a few years ago, you will likely get a much faster connection for a lower monthly price if you compare now.

 The maximum average download speed copper ADSL can offer is only 10-11 Mbps, which is possibly enough if you rarely use the internet at home, save for checking emails or FaceTiming family.